EHREkramul/ChatRoomsApp/README.md

 ---

-## ⭐ Star This Repo!
+## ⭐ Support This Project

-If you found this repository/app useful, please give it a ⭐ to show your support! 😊
+If you find this repository helpful, consider supporting it by:
+- 🌟 Starring the repository
+- 🍴 Forking it to explore and improve
+- 📣 Sharing it with others

 ---